 Our Patients & Families Resources section provides important information about your stay.
 Our downloadable Inpatient Family Guide provides valuable practical information on hospital policies, resources, dedicated family spaces and more.

 It is important to know that you are not alone in your child’s CDH diagnosis.
 In addition to the expert care team here to help you at Johns Hopkins All Children’s, two independent, third-party organizations offer assistance to families affected by CDH.
 The Tiny Hero Foundation and the Fore Hadley Foundation offer supportive, hope-filled communities that help individual families and support CDH research efforts.

-Since 2016, 41 percent of our CDH patients and their families have traveled from other states to receive care at Johns Hopkins All Children’s Hospital.
 Families who travel from out of town for care may request a room at any of the three Ronald McDonald Houses located on campus.
 The Ronald McDonald House can act as a home away from home, supporting families whose children need inpatient care, and who live a distance from the hospital.

 Social, spiritual and emotional support play an important role in family-centered care.
 Social workers, pastoral care, and our palliative care team called Team Hope are all available through Integrated Care Management to help guide you through difficult passages in care.

 Dedicated Patient Relations representatives are available at any point during your child’s inpatient stay to help you with a number of concerns—whether it is helping you voice your opinion, understand and navigate your child’s treatment, listening to any general concerns and providing support.

 To speak with a Patient Relations representative, call 727-767-2110 from 8 a.m. to 6 p.m.
 Monday through Friday, or email us at any time.